Oxford Translates

 Out of English Workshop Tutors

-Since 1989, Carlos Mayor has translated or co-translated over 400 books by authors such as Andrea Camilleri, Thomas Hardy, Somerset Maugham, Cesare Pavese, Beatrix Potter, Gianni Rodari, Vita Sackville-West, Françoise Sagan, Saki, Edith Wharton and Oscar Wilde, as well as six Nobel-Prize winners: Albert Camus, Grazia Deledda, Rudyard Kipling, Doris Lessing, Toni Morrison and John Steinbeck.
-He translates fiction, non-fiction, graphic novels and children’s books into both Spanish and Catalan.
-He has won the Esther Benítez Award, the Astrid Lindgren Prize and the Antifaz Award.
-He has been teaching translation since 1992 and has given numerous workshops and lectures on different aspects of literary translation.
+Since 1989, Carlos Mayor has translated or co-translated over five hundred titles by authors such as Andrea Camilleri, Joseph Conrad, Henry James, Somerset Maugham, Irène Némirovsky, Cesare Pavese, Beatrix Potter, Gianni Rodari, Vita Sackville-West, Françoise Sagan, Saki, Marjane Satrapi, Edith Wharton and Oscar Wilde, as well as six Nobel-Prize winners: Albert Camus, Grazia Deledda, Rudyard Kipling, Doris Lessing, Toni Morrison and John Steinbeck.
+He translates fiction, non-fiction, graphic novels and children’s books from English, French and Italian into both Spanish and Catalan.
+He has won the Italian Ministry of Culture’s National Translation Award, the Esther Benítez Award, the Astrid Lindgren Prize, the Sophie Castille Award and the Antifaz Award.
+He teaches translation since 1992 and has also given numerous workshops and lectures on different aspects of literary translation.